 Influenced by the art on those buildings a lot of galleries have opened up to showcase some amazing pieces of art as well.
-Plenty of good places to eat, explore and have fun.
-It has the same vibe and feel like Miami Wynwood although we give the advantage to Miami due to the huge variety of the art works and sheer size.
-If you are a fan of graffiti art and street art overall this place and the one in Miami are an absolutely must see.
-We are huge fans of both and for us it was a no brainer.
+Plenty of good places to eat, explore, and have fun.
+It has the same vibe and feels like Miami Wynwood although we give the advantage to Miami due to the huge variety of the artworks and sheer size.
+If you are a fan of graffiti art and street art overall this place and the one in Miami are an absolute must-see.
+We are huge fans of both and for us, it was a no-brainer.

 Things To Do

-Honestly while there you should try to explore and see as much of the murals and street art as you can.
+Honestly, while there you should try to explore and see as much of the murals and street art as you can.
 Some of the pieces are just insane.
-I mean in some cases entire building facades were used as canvas!
+I mean in some cases entire building facades were used as a canvas!

 And the work done is so precise and detailed that makes you wonder how is this even possible with a spray can?
-I mean the “Abuelita” mural must have taken those artists days to complete.
+I mean the “Abuelita” mural must have taken those artists’ days to complete.
 Not to mention how do you see the entire picture when you are on a ladder working on the hair?
 Or the glasses?
-In any case you would not be sorry for taking from your time in LA to see these.
+In any case, you would not be sorry for taking your time in LA to see these.

-There are also quite a few museums which are free to the public:
+There are also quite a few museums that are free to the public:

 Once we got somewhat tired of all the picture taking and mural displays we went for a snack at Wurstkuche.
 This place is as good as it is hard to read!
 Exotic grilled sausages with meat combinations that we never thought possible.
 For example:

 How about that?
 I mean never in my lifetime I would think that I will be eating a Rattlesnake & Rabbit sausage in Downtown LA.
-And believe me it was absolutely amazing!
-The whole place was very nicely done with crazy sausage choices and relaxing atmosphere.
+And believe me, it was absolutely amazing!
+The whole place was very nicely done with crazy sausage choices and a relaxing atmosphere.

-Other places to eat include Church & State, Bestia, the Factory Kitchen, the Daily dose, Officine Brera etc. For desert we tried the Pie Hole which was nice.
-Other options include Salt & Straw, Van Leeuwen Artisanal Ice Cream, Mikawaya etc.
+Other places to eat include Church & State, Bestia, the Factory Kitchen, the Daily dose, Officine Brera, etc. For dessert, we tried the Pie Hole which was nice.
+Other options include Salt & Straw, Van Leeuwen Artisanal Ice Cream, Mikawaya, etc.

-If you are looking for a drink then look no further!
-There are quite a few great places like Angel City Brewery, Arts District Brewing Co, Pour Haus Wine Bar, Villains Tavern, Mumford Brewing Co, Eighty two etc.
+If you are looking for a drink then look no further.
+The Los Angeles Arts District has plenty to offer.
+There are quite a few great places like Angel City Brewery, Arts District Brewing Co, Pour Haus Wine Bar, Villains Tavern, Mumford Brewing Co, Eighty Two, etc.